apx

 How It Works

-When you run apx dev start with the stateful template, apx automatically spins up a PGlite instance as a sidecar process.
+When you run apx dev start with the lakebase addon, apx automatically spins up a PGlite instance as a sidecar process.
 PGlite provides a fully PostgreSQL-compatible database running in-memory, giving you the same SQL dialect and features you'll have in production with Lakebase.

 Defining Models